Goutham-Annem/Twitter-Prototype-Using-REST-Web-Services/README.md

 # Twitter-Prototype-Using-REST-Web-Services
 This application resembles actual Twitter where user can perform following operations:
-Goal: Create prototype which demonstrates the use of REST web services.
-This application should resemble actual Twitter where user can perform following operations.

 1. SignUp: Create account for valid users with proper validation of input data.
 2. Login: Login from homepage and loading the respective user home page.